[How To] Clone Cannabis Plants the Easy Way (+ Increase Yields!) [Updated 2021]

 Plant cloning is not a new concept as the practice dates as far back as civilization itself.
 Humans have been cutting off stems and branches of desirable wild plants to regrow them closer to home.
 Cannabis is one such plant that can perform excellently with proper cloning techniques.
 Now that you know what cannabis cloning is, I bet you are wondering why you should even bother with it anyway.
 Well, let's take a look at the factors that might require you to consider cannabis cloning.

 Reasons Why You Might Consider Cannabis Cloning

-Another reason why most people take on cannabis cloning is so that they can grow more clones with all the desirable traits from the mother plants.
+Another reason why many people take on cannabis cloning is so that they can grow more plants with all the desirable traits from the mother plants.
 Commercial growers use it to keep the favourable traits of their best plants in the crop, and selectively breed the highest quality plants.

 Did you know that the avocado was initially much rounder with a larger seed, and had very little edible flesh?
 (What?!)

 With most hybrid plants, the production of seeds is sometimes limited or completely impossible due to infertility and other factors.
 Cannabis cloning is usually the only way to regrow these hybrid derivatives of the cannabis plant.

 If you have decided to explore cannabis cloning for your indoor growing, you should know the techniques and methods that guarantee the best results.
 Below is the step-by-step process for successfully cloning your plants and getting new ones going.